 Add Social Reactions and Pulse Surveys: Add social reactions, pulse surveys, star ratings and Like buttons to create an interactive email template and gather employee feedback in real-time, with just one-click.

-ContactMonkey seamlessly plugs into your Outlook and is the best option from this list primarily because you never have to leave Outlook!
+ContactMonkey seamlessly plugs into your Outlook or Gmail and is the best option from this list primarily because you never have to leave Outlook or Gmail!

-You can easily send your emails to your existing employee Outlook distribution lists.
+You can easily send your emails to your existing employee Outlook distribution lists or Gmail contact groups.

 It’s also specifically designed for internal comms pros in mind and there’s no unsubscribe option for your employees.

 2) Constant Contact